 - Chung, D.-H., J. Huddleston, J. Farkas and J. Westpheling.
 2011.
 Identification and Characterization of CbeI, a Novel Thermostable Restriction Enzyme from Caldicellulosiruptor bescii DSM 6725 and a Member of a New Subfamily of HaeIII-like Enzymes.
-Journal of Industrial Microbiology and Biotechnology, in press.
+Journal of Industrial Microbiology and Biotechnology, Biotechnology for Biofuels, 7:132.

 - Lipscomb, G., K. Stirrett, G. Schut, F. Yang, F. Jenney, R. Scott, M.W.
 Adams and J. Westpheling.
 2011.
 Natural competence in the hyperthermophilic archaeon Pyrococcus furiosus facilitates genetic manipulation: construction of multiple markerless deletions of genes encoding the two cytoplasmic hydrogenases.
 Applied and Environmental Microbiology 77: 2232-2238.